altocodenl/tagaway/readme.md

    - Store original pictures in S3 and pictures + thumbnails locally.
    - Ignore images that already were uploaded (by hash check, ignoring metadata), but add their tags to the already existing files.
    - Upload files from folder selection, files selection & drop.
+   - If uploading from folder, use folder name (and optional subfolders) as tags for the images contained in them.
    - See progress when uploading files, using a progress bar.
    - Add one or more tags to the upcoming upload batch.
    - See previous uploads.